cuboulder-MSD/digColl_cuMuseumSturtevantPlates/README.md

 ### Subject Name
 Common names seen on the photographs include: Bass, Lawrence P. (local name), Rocky Mountain Joe (local name), and Meile, Louis (local name)
 ### Subject Geographic
 The most common coverage string used is: Boulder (Boulder, Colorado, United States, North America) (populated place).
 If a place is shown in brackets, for example [Boulder (Boulder, Colorado, United States, North America) (populated place)] this means the place is guessed or assumed by the cataloger.
+The strings are formulated after Geographic Names Information System (GNIS) data.
 ### Subject Temporal
 The date range of the active years of Sturtevant: 1886/1910
 ### Identifier